lucychambers/pepperrage/about/index.md

 I started this project as a matter of pride - to be a good host.
 I have a lot of vegetarian friends, I never want to their faces fall in disappointment at the boringness of the choice they were being offered.

 As the experiment went on however, I noticed something: putting two meals on the table pretty much always meant that the meat eaters wanted to try the vegetarian option.
-Vegetarian food does often tend to look very appealing.
-Plus, there's a universal rule that if there is cheese on it, the meat eaters are going to drool over it.
 What if this effort could also affect the meat eaters, encouraging the family / friendship circle to try something new and in the process, fill up on something that did not contain meat?

 > Why not just cook vegetarian?